-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the Master of Education in Curriculum and Instruction degree program at U. T. Tyler as described below.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the Master of Education in Curriculum and Instruction degree program at U. T. Tyler as described on the following pages.